MPIK-COMMS/mugs/README.md

 sudo make install
 ```

 If you want to build the tests, Google Test is needed.
-The test can be build by replacing the cmake command above with
+Tests can be build by replacing the cmake command above with
 ```bash
 cmake -DBUILD_TESTS=ON ..
 ```